jlyon1/rcos-status-updates/spring_2019/week_02.md

 ## Last Week's Accomplishments

-This past week I ordered parts, and developed a plan for physically turning the knob on the heater.
-Additionally I focused on how we will handle power distribution to the motor and Raspberry Pi.
-It is important to separate the power distribution.
+Last week I was able to drive the motors from the Raspberry Pi using software PWM.
+This is usedful because it means we will be able to run a Nerves application that can drive the motors.

 ## This Week's Plan

-This week I plan on driving the motors from the Raspberry Pi.
-This will require using software PWM to specificy direction and speed for the motors.
+This week I intend to figure out how to fixate the stepper to the knob.
+This will involve some form of either 3d printed or lazer cut gear as well as a mount to attach the motor to the heater.

 ## Anything Blocking?

-Currently blocked on parts, additionally, the distribution of Nerves we are using does not support the pi's hardware PWM driver.
+Currently not blocked, other than figuring out what specifications to design the parts to in order to attach the motor to the heater.